 At the end of the film, Jesus and Mary Magdalene (Barbara Hershey) are married.
 He has somehow escaped crucifixion.
 They are shown making love, and they have a loving family relationship with children.
 However, the viewer quickly realizes this is all a dream.
 Nevertheless, Mary Magdalene is once again seen as a sinful, and therefore weak woman.

 Also known as The Passion, this film focuses on the last 12 hours of the life of Jesus.
 In keeping with the tradition of films about Jesus, this movie was voted the most controversial film ever by Entertainment Weekly.
 It generated a tremendous amount of controversy for Director Mel Gibson and his post-production racist remarks, and sent actor Jim Caviezel's career into a temporary downward spiral.

-Although Mary Magdalene (Monica Bellucci) has a large role in the film, Gibson chose to combine her identify with yet another woman in the Bible, the adulteress, for added drama.
+Although Mary Magdalene (Monica Bellucci) has a large role in the film, Gibson chose to combine her identity with yet another woman in the Bible, the adulteress, for added drama.